 The surprising origins of 'post-truth' – and how it was spawned by the liberal left “Post-truth” has been announced as the Oxford Dictionaries’ international word of the year.
 It is widely associated with US president-elect Donald Trump’s extravagantly untruthful assertions and the working-class people who voted for him nonetheless.
 But responsibility for the “post-truth” era lies with the middle-class professionals who prepared the runway for its recent take-off.
 Those responsible include academics, journalists, “creatives” and financial traders; even the centre-left politicians who have now been hit hard by the rise of the anti-factual.
 On November 16, 2016 Oxford Dictionaries announced that “post-truth” had been selected as the word which, more than any other, reflects “the passing year in language”.
 It defines “post-truth” as “relating to or denoting circumstances in which objective facts are less influential in shaping public opinion than appeals to emotion and personal belief”.

+7 Limiting Beliefs of Unhappy People Your beliefs shape your life.
+Trust me, I know that life can be hard.
+Really, really hard.
 The Psychology of Self-Control by Maria Popova “Everyone’s self-control is a limited resource; it’s like muscle strength: the more we use it, the less remains in the tank, until we replenish it with rest.”
 Ever since psychology godfather William James first expounded the crucial role of habit in how we live and who we become, modern psychology has sought to figure out how we can rewire our bad habits, maximize our willpower, and use habits to optimize our productivity.
 And yet, if the market for self-help books and to-do apps and productivity tools is any indication, a great many of us still struggle with either understanding the psychology of habit and willpower or applying it to what really matters.

-You see a duck or a rabbit?
-What do you see?
-A duck or a rabbit?
-This is a well known optical illusion which can be seen in two ways, either as a rabbit, or as a duck.
+Headspace (on-the-go) Learn the life-changing skills of meditation in just a few minutes a day with Headspace.
+Find hundreds of sessions on physical health, personal growth, stress management, and anxiety relief.
+They are all designed to help you stress less, focus more, and feel better.
+Download Headspace to meditate anywhere, anytime and start living a healthier, happier life.
 30 Things To Stop Doing To Yourself To quote Maria Robinson, “Nobody can go back and start a new beginning, but anyone can start today and make a new ending.”
 This couldn’t be any closer to the truth in my opinion.
 However, before a transformation can begin, you have to stop yourself from doing the things that have been holding you back and preventing your transformation.
 Stop spending time with the wrong people. – Life is too short to spend time with people who suck the happiness out of you.
 If someone wants you in their life, they’ll make room for you.
 You shouldn’t have to fight for a spot.